 West Coast Wilderness Railway

-The ride takes you through gorges, up steep grades, past historical markers and to incredible wilderness vantage points.
-And the train stops for you to enjoy each of these locations.
+There are three journeys to choose from, departing from either Strahan or Queenstown and, whichever option you choose, the ride takes you through gorges, up steep grades, past historical markers and to incredible wilderness vantage points.
+On two of the journeys the train stops for you to enjoy each of these locations.
 You can board the in either Queenstown or Strahan, and you have your choice of train cars.
 The Heritage Carriage offers drinks and snacks for purchase at stations along the ride while the Wilderness Carriage is all inclusive with catering and a complimentary glass of sparkling wine.

 Region and Getting There

-You have two choices when boarding the West Coast Wilderness Railway -- Queenstown and Strahan.
-After all, the train was originally built to take minerals from Queenstown to the coastal town of Strahan for export.
+You have two choices when boarding the West Coast Wilderness Railway - Queenstown and Strahan.
+The train was originally built to take minerals from Queenstown to the coastal town of Strahan for export.

-West Coast Wilderness Railway, Tasmania, AustraliaQueenstown is a bit inland and an easier drive.
-The historic mining town sits 260 kilometres from Hobart which would take you about 3 hours and 42 minutes to drive.
+West Coast Wilderness Railway, Tasmania, AustraliaQueenstown is inland and an easier drive from Hobart than Strahan is.
+The historic mining town sits 260 kilometres from Hobart which takes approximately 3 hours and 42 minutes to drive.
 The drive from Launceston is about the same as the inland city sits 244 kilometres to the northeast.
-Devonport, the home of the Spirit of Tasmania ferry to the mainland, sits hundred 96 kilometres to the north and that drive would take you about 2.5 hours.
+Devonport, the home of the Spirit of Tasmania ferry to the mainland, sits hundred 96 kilometres to the north and would take you about 2.5 hours.

 You can also choose to drive around Queenstown to the picturesque, coastal town of Strahan.
 From Hobart, the drive will take you 4.5 hours.
 Launceston sits about 3 hours and 40 minutes away and Devonport gets you there quickest at nearly 3 hours.